Throttle Event Handler

 Explanation

-This question tests your understanding of throttling with a twist — not only do you need to limit how often a function runs, but you also need to remember the latest event and fire it once the cooldown period is over.
-Let's break it down.
+This question tests your understanding of throttling with a twist: not only do you need to limit how often a function runs, but you also need to remember the latest event and fire it once the cooldown period is over.
+A basic throttle simply ignores all calls during the cooldown.
+This version is smarter.
+It holds onto the most recent call and ensures it fires after the delay, so no events are silently lost.

 Think of it like an elevator door: if you press the button while the door is closing, it won't open immediately, but it will remember your request and open once it's safe to do so.